Bokoni

 Bokoni (meaning 'land of the people from the north') was a pre-colonial, agro-pastoral society found in northwestern and southern parts of present-day Mpumalanga province, South Africa.
 Iconic to this area are stone-walled sites, found in a variety of shapes and forms.
 Bokoni sites also exhibit specialized farming and long-distance trading with other groups in surrounding regions.
 Bokoni saw occupation in varying forms between approximately 1500 and 1820 A.D.

 Etymology

-Across literature, a number of variants can be seen of Bokoni.
-These include Bokone, BoKoni, Bakoni, Bakone, and BaKoni.

-A great deal of debate surrounds terminology regarding Bokoni and its residents.
-Linguistically, Bokone translates to 'northern region', and translates Bakone to 'people from the north'.
-BoKoni and BaKoni are no longer considered accurate in their frequent, incorrect depiction of Koni origins.
-In spite of inaccuracies surrounding the term 'Koni' (having been used to describe an incorrect background as Nguni), it is still used in reference to the communities associated with Bokoni.
-It is generally agreed upon that this is a term applied to the group by outsiders, not one used by the Koni for self-identification.
-Bakoni, also referring to 'people of the north', sees very infrequent use and could be seen as an alternate spelling of Bokoni or Bakone.
-With the interests of aligning with the most popular terminology in literature, Bokoni will be used (to reference the society), as will Koni (to reference the people).
+Bokone translates to "northern region", and with the class 2 prefix {Ba-} it takes the meaning "people from the north'.
+In spite of inaccuracies surrounding the term 'Koni' (having been used to describe an incorrect background as Nguni in a modern ethnolinguistic sense), it is still used in reference to the communities associated with Bokoni.

-In the same way that Bokoni relates to the Koni, 'Bopedi' (sometimes listed as Bapedi) refers to the area or society of the Pedi people.
+For comparison, in the same way that Bokoni relates to the Koni, "Bopedi" refers to the area or society of the Pedi people.